An enriched category theory of language: from syntax to semantics: Introduction

 \subsubsection{Coproducts}

 In the algebraic setting, the union of ideals is not an ideal, and so one is left to wonder what algebraic structure might represent the disjunction of two concepts, say ``red'' or ``blue.''
 In the categorical setting, the answer is straightforward.
 The coproduct of copresheaves is again a copreasheaf.
 Given any objects $x$ and $y$ in a small category $\mathsf{C}$, the coproduct of representable copresheaves $h^x \sqcup h^y\colon \mathsf{C}\to\mathsf{Set}$ is computed ``pointwise.''
 So suppose $\mathsf{C}$ is the category of expressions in language defined above, and let $x=\textit{red}$ and $y=\textit{blue}$.
-The coproduct $h^\textit{red} \sqcup h^\textit{blue}$ therefore maps an expression $c$ to the set $h^\textit{red}(c) \sqcup h^\textit{blue}(c)$, which is isomorphic to $\ast$ if $c$ contains either \emph{red} or \emph{blue} or both and is the empty set otherwise.
+The coproduct $h^\textit{red} \sqcup h^\textit{blue}$ therefore maps an expression $c$ to the set $h^\textit{red}(c) \sqcup h^\textit{blue}(c)$.
+This set is isomorphic to $\ast$ if $c$ contains either \emph{red} or \emph{blue}, and it is isomorphic to a two-point set if $c$ contains both, and otherwise it is the empty set.
 The output of the functor $h^\textit{red}\sqcup h^\textit{blue}$ is therefore nonempty on the union of all expressions that contain \emph{red} or \emph{blue} or both, and this matches well with the role of union as logical ``or'' among sets.